 We always make it a point to fully appreciate the exhibits happening inside The Disney Gallery.
 Last summer, the gallery had a few items commemorating the 50th anniversary of Walt Disney’s Enchanted Tiki Room.
 This was a menu that was used on United Airlines flights for children to promote the attraction in its opening days.

-Of course there are so many more places in the parks that we love and will continue to take photographs of.
+Of course there are so many more wonderful places in the parks that we love.
 We are glad to live so close to the Disneyland Resort and plan to continue making many more years of happy memories.